 Exception: You may return to work or continue to work in the case of partial disability, for up to 30 calendar days during the benefit waiting period without having to begin a new benefit waiting period.
 The days you work do not count toward meeting the benefit waiting period, and any part of a day worked will count as a full day for the benefit waiting period.
 Any full days you work do not count toward meeting the benefit waiting period.
 If you return to work, or continue to work, for more than 30 full calendar days before satisfying your benefit waiting period, you will have to begin a new benefit waiting period.

 When Benefits are Paid

-After completion of the benefit waiting period, you will be paid a monthly benefit at the end of each month in which you qualify for benefits.
+After completion of the benefit waiting period, you will be paid a monthly benefit around the 15th of each month in which you qualify for benefits.
 Direct deposit is required for all benefit payments.
 If you are disabled for part of a month, the benefit payable is based on 1/30th of your monthly income benefit for each day you are disabled.

 If your treating physician indicates you will be out of work more than your benefit waiting period due to disability, you may file for benefits under the Duke Disability plan.
 To obtain the necessary forms, request a disability claim kit.

 Return the claim paperwork to Human Resources within 180 calendar days of becoming disabled and/or your last day worked due to disability.
 Your claim will be sent to the disability vendor, who will acknowledge receipt and notify you if additional medical information is needed.
 Approval or denial of a disability claim, which generally takes four to six weeks, will be determined after all the necessary documentation is obtained for claim review.
 Applying for Disability does not guarantee that you will be approved.